erinpentecost/ErnSpellBooks/README.md

 # ErnSpellBooks
 OpenMW mod that adds Spell Books, which teach you a spell when you read them.
-Spell Books can be corrupted through a dark ritual that will increase their power but also add a random drawback.
+Rare Corrupted Spell Books have additional wild effects!

+Spell Books can contain a huge variety of spells, since they are drawn from all existing (suitable) spells in your world, including those added from other mods.

+Spell Books can spawn on magic-using NPCs or in appropriate containers.
+A few will also be for sale in any book shop, which will be restocked once per day.

 ![example](title_image.jpg)